The Sachs Program for Arts Innovation

 Who is eligible to apply?

-Faculty (standing and non-standing) members currently teaching or scheduled to teach a first-year seminar are eligible to apply.
-Open to anyone teaching a first-year seminar that is looking to integrate the arts/support arts activity into their course.
+University of Pennsylvania faculty (standing and non-standing) members currently teaching or scheduled to teach a first-year seminar are eligible to apply.
+Open to anyone teaching a first-year seminar and looking to integrate the arts or support existing arts activities within their course.
+This grant opportunity is supported through a collaboration between The Sachs Program and the College of Arts & Sciences at Penn.

 What do the grants support?

-First-Year Seminar Grants support arts activities and arts-driven pedagogy within and related to first-year seminars.
+First-Year Seminar Grants support arts activities and arts-driven pedagogy within and related to first-year seminars at Penn.

 Apply